-Piracy in the southern Red Sea and Gulf of Aden is increasing in frequency.
+There is a risk of piracy and armed robbery at sea in the southern Red Sea and Gulf of Aden.
 All forms of shipping are attractive targets for pirates, including commercial vessels, pleasure craft (yachts etc) and luxury cruise liners.
-We strongly advise Australians to maintain a high level of vigilance and to exercise extreme caution when anywhere near these waters.
+We advise Australians to maintain a high level of vigilance and to exercise caution in these waters.
 See our piracy bulletin for further information.
 The International Maritime Bureau issues piracy reports on its website.

 You must receive permission from Egyptian authorities to enter and exit the Gaza Strip using the Rafah border crossing.
 People who enter the Gaza Strip through this border must leave the same way.
 You may be delayed in the Gaza Strip for an extended period (possibly weeks) while waiting for approval to return.
 The Australian Government cannot influence the granting of approval or when the crossing will open.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See instead the Aviation Safety Network website for information on aviation safety in Egypt.